The SKO viewing figures represent the viewing behaviour of the Dutch population.

-The meter device is equipped with a number of measurement modules to detect the channels that are being viewed in the household.
-The main configuration of the meter consist of modules for Enhance Audio Matching and Metric Line watermarking.
+The meter device is equipped with a measurement module to detect the channels that are being viewed in the household.
+The main configuration of the meter consists of a modules for Enhance Audio Matching (and until 1-1-2018 Metric Line watermarking).

 Enhanced Audio Matching (EAM) is a technique that uses audio matching for channel identification.
 EAM-measurement is not dependent on broadcasters or television reception types (digital or analogue, cable or antenna, with or without decoder).
-EAM modules on the meters sample the audio in all tv-sets in the household by taking into account all potential audio sources (tv-set or other tv-equipment).
+The EAM module on the meters samples the audio in all tv-sets in the household by taking into account all potential audio sources (tv-set or other tv-connected equipment).
 The digital samples are stored in the meter and later compared (matched) with the audio obtained from all the content broadcast by channels that are referenced.
 The audio is recorded on the so called channel reference sites, at the central GfK computers.

-Viewing behaviour is ready to be reported after identification of channels by audio matching and ML-codes, data processing and after validation and weighting.
+Viewing behaviour is ready to be reported after identification of channels by audio matching, data processing and after validation and weighting.
 Daily viewing figures are available the next morning.